Easy spicy olives can be prepared in just ten minutes.

 There is an amazing synergy of green living once you get into this alternate lifestyle; who would ever have thought of using a probiotic to provide the yeast and bacteria to ferment your dough?

-There will almost certainly be some of the spicy-oil left over; simply add more olives and warm the whole lot up again.
+There will almost certainly be some of the spicy-oil left over; simply add more olives and warm the whole lot again.
 Unless your guests adored your artisan bread and mopped up all the juice.

 Do warn your guests about the pits; they have broken many a tooth of those not accustomed to enjoying olives the right way.